 - A report that you have completed a prayerful, disciplined, and devotional reading of the entire Psalter. - Reflections on five Psalms.
 You must choose five Psalms, not all from the same Psalm type, and write up your personal reflections on them.
 Why did you choose these five and what impact did they have on you personally?
 What did you learn from them? - The final part of your paper should include a response to the whole experience of reading the Psalms devotionally.
 First, reflect on what impact did this experience has had on your spiritual journey?
 How has it shaped your view of the Psalter?
 How did it affect you intellectually/cognitively, emotionally, and practically?
 Secondly, how would you convince someone who has never read the Psalms of the importance and value in reading the Psalms devotionally?
-In doing so, summarize what the book of Psalms is all about with the view of creating an interest in that person to read the Psalms devotionally.

-2. Book Review Discussion Groups: (20 % of the final grade).
+In doing so, summarize what the book of Psalms is all about with the view of creating an interest in that person to read the Psalms devotionally. - 2.
+Book Review Discussion Groups: (20 % of the final grade).
+This assignment is related to learning outcomes # 1, 2, 3.

 During the course of the semester the students will read and discuss the textbook by J. Clinton McCann, Jr., A Theological Introduction to the Book of the Psalms: The Psalms as Torah in small groups.
 See below the instructions for the discussion groups.
-The discussion groups will be held on the following dates: Sept 25, Oct 16, Nov 6, and Nov 13, 2023.
+The discussion groups will be held on the following dates: Sept 23, Oct 14, Nov 4, and Nov 11, 2025.

-Book Review Discussion Group Instructions
+a) Book Review Discussion Group Instructions